San Diego Nathan Shock Center

 San Diego Nathan Shock Center Pilot Grant Program

 The Research Development Core of the San Diego Nathan Shock Center (SD-NSC) is requesting applications for its Pilot Grant program.
+This opportunity is for junior investigators studying the basic biology of aging, and for established investigators seeking to join this important field of research.
 The goal is to support projects that will explore the heterogeneity of aging by taking advantage of the scientific services offered by one or more of the SD-NSC Research Resource Cores.
-These are the Human Cells Models of Aging Core, which offers cell lines from our unique cohort, Heterogeneity of Aging Core, which offers single cell transcriptomics and epigenetic analysis, mass spectrometry and high-resolution imaging to assess the heterogeneity of cell and tissue aging studies; and the Integrative Models of Aging Core, which offers computational tools to integrate and interpret large datasets from single cell sequencing, proteomic and imaging related to the heterogeneity of aging.
-For more details on these core service offerings, please see the presentations from the SD-NSC Workshop, 2021 or 2022 edition.
+These are the Human Cells Models of Aging Core, which offers cell lines from our unique cohort, Heterogeneity of Aging Core, which offers single-cell and whole-tissue spatialomics, sequencing and epigenetic analysis, mass spectrometry and high-resolution imaging to assess the heterogeneity of cell and tissue aging; and the Integrative Models of Aging Core, which offers computational tools to integrate and interpret large datasets from single cell sequencing, proteomic and imaging related to the heterogeneity of aging.
+Priority will be given to projects that will utilize the new service offerings, spatial-omics (GeoMx, Merscope, Xenium), human fibroblasts from the SD-NSC aging cohort, and longitudinal single-cell projects.

 Required Components of the proposal